microsoft/ccf-app-samples/GET_STARTED.md

 - Start a CCF Network with at least one node
 - Initialize the CCF network with at least one (active member - user), this is done through [Network Governance Proposals](https://microsoft.github.io/CCF/main/governance/proposals.html).
 - Create an application [deployment proposal](https://microsoft.github.io/CCF/main/build_apps/js_app_bundle.html)
-- Submit the app deployment proposal to the network and all members accept it through voting, This is a part of [Network Governance](https://microsoft.github.io/CCF/main/governance/proposals.html).
+- Submit the app deployment proposal to the network and all members accept it through voting.
+This is a part of [Network Governance](https://microsoft.github.io/CCF/main/governance/proposals.html).
 - Open the CCF network for users
 - Start to test your application endpoints